nanoframework/nanoframework.github.io/content/building/build-esp32.md

 ## Flash nanoCLR into ESP32

-1. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `C:/ESP32_Tools/libs-v3.3.1/bootloader.bin` if the automated install script is used.
+1. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `C:/nftools/libs-v3.3.1/bootloader.bin` if the automated install script is used.

-1. Connect your development board to the computer port that you've setup in `tasks.json`.
+1. Connect your development board.

-1. Bring your board into download mode by holding down the GPIO0 pin to GND or holding down the respective button during power up.
+1. Some ESP32 boards require to be put into "download mode".
+Most don't even need this.
+Check the documentation for your variant.
+One of the most common options are: hold down the GPIO0 pin to GND or holding down the respective button during power up.

-1. In Visual Studio Code enter the command
+1. In Visual Studio Code go to menu "Terminal" -> "Run Task" and select "Flash nanoCLR to ESP32 from the list.

+1. As an alternative enter the command in command palette:

     ```cmd
     Tasks: Run task